EpicPantalones/QikCam/README.md

 ./install.sh
 ```

 Once those steps finish, the resulting GitHub repo will have a `config.yaml`.
-Edit the settings to your setup, then run
+Edit the config, then run

 ```sh
 python3 setup.py